fmihel/react-editor-wysiwyg/README.md

-# react-editor-wysyvig v0.1.x
+# react-editor-wysiwyg v0.1.x

-Simple wysyvig editor on React .
+Simple wysiwyg editor on React .

 ###### ```Attention !
 Editor for only desktop browser not mobile !!```
 ###### ```This is a simple editor, developed for internal needs.
 Support for single-level nesting tags is assumed.```